 Tea is also a calorie-free beverage so you don't have to feel guilty drinking multiple cups.
 It's a healthy alternative to sugary sodas and juices and tastier than a simple glass of water.
 Keep in mind that adding sweeteners and flavorings can turn this healthy drink into a nightmare quickly.
 Keep the additives to a minimum and find teas that tickle your taste buds.
 It's much easier to stick to a weight loss plan when you enjoy your beverages.

-Our Formosa Gunpowder green tea is the perfect addition to your weight loss plan.
+Our Dragon's Well is the perfect addition to your weight loss plan.
 It's calorie-free and helps to speed up your metabolism so you can reach your goals faster.

 4. It's Good For Your Bones